 “Indoor-outdoor connectivity is a priority,” the architect notes.
 “Our large dining table and chairs are teak, so they can be used outside for large gatherings during the season.”

 The lower level is the kids’ domain, with a hangout/playroom and direct access to the outdoor shower.
 The couple’s four children share two bedrooms—one with bunks and one with twin beds—connected by a Jack-and-Jill bathroom.
 “It’s dormitory-style here.
-I wanted the siblings to be fully engaged with each other, not isolated,” says Hayes, who also incorporated a lower-level en suite guest room that can be sealed off for privacy.
+I wanted the siblings to be fully engaged with each other, not isolated,” says Hayes who also incorporated a lower-level en suite guest room that can be sealed off for privacy.
+As one child was suffering from eczema so she used to treat eczema using organic remedies.

 By contrast, the home’s upper level, which houses the master suite, is about sanctuary and calm.
 “This is where Burke and I go to decompress and get away from the hustle-bustle,” Hayes says.
 “I vaulted the ceiling for an airy feel and painted the walls blue, my favorite color.”
 The open landing contains an art studio for Hayes, who paints as a hobby.